jebaird/jebaird.github.com/_posts/2025-09-25-slow-is-smooth-smooth-is-fast:-thinking-about-ai-haste.md

 ---

-created: 1758827805
-title: Slow is Smooth, Smooth is Fast: Thinking About AI Haste
+title: Slow is Smooth, Smooth is Fast: Thinking About A.I.
+Haste
 layout: post
 tags : [AI, Opinion]
 ---

 I’ve been tinkering with AI tools a lot lately.
 AI tools are a constant companion, and I find myself flicking open O365 Copilot for all sorts of little things.
 The other day, I was staring at a Teams message I needed to reply to.
 Instead of just writing it, I prompted an AI: